 - The person acting as the surrogate must have health insurance or some other form of medical coverage

-- The intended parent(s) and the person acting as the surrogate must be represented by separate lawyers for the purposes of the agreement, and the attorney for the person acting as the surrogate must be paid for by the parent(s)
+- The intended parent(s) and the person acting as the surrogate must be represented by separate lawyers for the purposes of the agreement, and the attorney for the person acting as the surrogate must be paid for by the intended parent(s)

 The law requires surrogacy agreements to incorporate several terms to be valid, such as allowing a person acting as a surrogate to make their own health and welfare decisions during pregnancy and requiring the intended parent(s) to pay all related healthcare costs.

 The CPA explicitly provides that every child has the same rights as any other child without regard to the marital status of the parents, or the circumstances of the child’s birth.
 By not differentiating between parents based on their marital status, the CPA aims to treat all Connecticut families equally.

 What if I am transgender or non-binary?

 The CPA explicitly provides that every child has the same rights as any other child without regard to the gender of the parents or the circumstances of the child’s birth.
 The CPA, by not including gendered terms such as mother or father, is inclusive of all genders.
 By not differentiating between parents based on their gender, the CPA aims to treat all Connecticut families equally.